featured image

 The all() comprehension checks whether no paragraph in the header contains a valid marking.
 If the entire header lacks any recognized banner, the finding is recorded.
 The same logic runs for footers.

-The marking list itself lives in config.py — externalized so that adding a new classification level (e.g., a NATO marking) requires changing one line in configuration, not modifying analysis logic.
+The valid markings list lives in config.py — externalized so that adding a new classification level requires changing one line in configuration, not modifying analysis logic.

-For every paragraph, the engine walks through each run (a contiguous text segment with uniform formatting) and checks two properties: font name and font size.
+For every paragraph, the engine walks through each run (a contiguous text segment with uniform formatting) and checks font name and size:

 for para in doc.paragraphs: